kaidokert/catapult/tracing/tracing/value/ui/histogram-set-view.md

  * Model: [HistogramSetViewState](/tracing/tracing/value/ui/histogram_set_view_state.html)
     * searchQuery: regex filters Histogram names
     * referenceDisplayLabel selects the reference column in the table
+    * closedCellStatisticNames: array of statistic names to display when cells are closed
+    * openCellStatisticNames: array of statistic names to display when cells are open
     * showAll: when false, only sourceHistograms are shown in the table
     * groupings: array of HistogramGroupings configures how the hierarchy is constructed
     * sortColumnIndex